trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 `IMPORTANT:` This needs to update every 6 months.
 To _**autoupdate**_ root.hints every 6 months you need to create a cron job.

-Enter in command line `sudo crontab -e`, it will ask Select an editor(choose 1) and paste these lines at the bottom of crontab and save (control+x then y then enter):
+Enter in command line `crontab -e`, it will ask Select an editor(choose 1) and paste these lines at the bottom of crontab and save (control+x then y then enter):

     1 0 1 */6 * wget -O root.hints https://www.internic.net/domain/named.root
     2 0 1 */6 * sudo mv root.hints /var/lib/unbound/